jesse-kaufman/plantsdb/README.md

 ## API Errors

-If an error occurs, an `HTTP 500` response will be returned with the error message in the response.
+If an error occurs, a response will be returned with the error message in the body.
 For example:

 ```json
 { "error": "Something bad happened." }